 When documenting the process, it helps to:

-Once you’ve completed the first draft of the process, ask end-users for their inputs to make sure you’ve covered the main steps.
+Once you’ve completed the first draft of the process, ask end-users for their input to make sure you’ve covered the main steps.

 3. Test the process

-Try the process, following each step carefully.
+Review the draft map with stakeholders and end-users to confirm accuracy.
 Make notes about the process, especially any ideas for improvements or questions about particular steps.

 When ready, share the newly documented process with your team to test and gather feedback.